suokko/dds/doc/dll-description.md

 The user can suggest to DDS a number of threads by calling SetMaxThreads.
 DDS will never create more threads than requested, but it may create fewer if there is not enough memory, calculated as above.
 Calling SetMaxThreads is optional, not mandatory.
 DDS will always select a suitable number of threads on its own.

-It may be possible, especially on non-Windows systems, to call SetMaxThreads() actively, even though the user does not want to influence the default values.
-In this case, use a 0 argument.

 SetMaxThreads can be called multiple times even within the same session.
 So it is theoretically possible to change the number of threads dynamically.
+SetMaxThreads must not be called simultaneously with any libdds functions.

 It is possible to ask DDS to give up its dynamically allocated memory by calling FreeMemory.
 This could be useful for instance if there is a long pause where DDS is not used within a session.
 DDS will free its memory when the DLL detaches from the user program, so there is no need for the user to call this function before detaching.
 <a name="ReturnCodes"></a>